glori4n/php-getter-setters/README.md

 # php-getter-setters
 This snippet was made by Glori4n(https://glori4n.com).

-An exercise utilizing the __constructor, the Getters and Setters and the Inheritance concept.
+An exercise utilizing the __constructor, the Getters and Setters, Inheritance and Polymorphism concepts.